 Please don’t email or call until you have looked over the info I supply here.
-These are, as it is called, the most frequently asked questions and I still have people calling me and emailing these questions to me!!
+These are, as it is called, the most frequently asked questions and I still have people ask these questions!!
 Argggggg!!!

 What is your turnaround time on repairs?